 Users can also easily send and receive from the cryptocurrency wallet.
 A QR code or address can be used to receive cryptocurrency.
 The security of the wallet is not optimal as it places Coinbase in control of the funds but it is easily understandable to those with little experience.

 With Coinbase having a strong focus on compliance, consumer protection regulations may add an extra layer of protection to users funds depending on where the user is based.
 Coinbase operates in over 30 countries including the United States.

-If you click here you will earn an extra $10, and so do we, upon your first deposit.
-For more info about Coinbase you can check out our detailed Coinbase review.
+Click here to earn an extra $10 upon your first deposit!
+For more information about Coinbase, we encourage you to check out our detailed review.

-Each wallet has their own benefits and drawbacks.
+Each wallet has its own benefits and drawbacks.
 The additional wallets noted below are worth strong consideration and may even cater better for some specific needs you may have when securing Bitcoin.